AddisonDP/OTMTextDataAnalysis/README.md

-# nuestracomunidad
+# Textual Data Analysis Code
-Nuestra Comunidad Data Analysis Code for On the Margins, LLC / On the Margins, Inc. 501(c)3
+Text-Mining Data Analysis Code and Natural Language Processing Scripts for On the Margins, LLC / On the Margins, Inc. 501(c)3

 Currently a WIP; More Comments, Explanations, and details will be posted regarding the structure and function of the program and the use of it for commercial purposes.
 Source Code is currently under a GNU General Public License, allowing others to use the code given that it is properly cited and credited as well as redistributed with the same license as well as access to the source code.